Drinking clean water is one of the most critical aspects of human health.

 Reverse osmosis removes lots of suspended organisms, impurities, bacteria from water, and, lastly, eliminates all molecules of contaminants.

 A colossal number of compounds can make water unsafe for drinking.
 Some of these compounds include manganese, lead, calcium, and iron.

 Reverse osmosis is an effective way of eliminating these compounds.

-It also contains filters that can remove chlorine from your water, making your water not only safe for drinking but also industrial use.
+It also contains filters that can remove chlorine from your water, making your water not only safe for drinking but also for industrial use.

 Reverse osmosis water is the best purification method for purifying industrial water that requires mineral-free water.

 Note: Reverses osmosis removes minerals and other contaminants because they have larger molecules than water.
-Therefore, you will have compound free and clean water.
+Therefore, you will have compound-free and clean water.

 Unlike unfiltered tap water, reverse osmosis water contains few compounds.